InValidFire/box/README.md

 ## Testing

+To run the program in a testing environment, first install the program using pip.

+`pip install -e <repo-directory>`

+Then you can run the command under the `yabu` command name. :)

+---

 This program utilizes `pytest` for testing, with `pytest-cov`, ensure you have them both installed:

 `pip install pytest pytest-cov`